Convert VHS tapes to digital files using a laptop.

 You'll need RCA cables (the red, white, and yellow ones) to connect your VCR to the capture device.
 These cables transmit the audio and video signals.
 Make sure you have a set on hand, or pick some up at an electronics store.

-Computer and Software
+Your Computer and Capture Software

 Finally, you'll need a computer to store the digital files.
 Video files can be large, so ensure you have enough hard drive space.
 Some capture devices include software, while others might require third-party applications.
 HandBrake is a free, open-source option for ripping DVDs and converting video files.
 OBS Studio is another free option, useful for recording directly from a capture card.

-Digitize VHS at Home: A Step-by-Step Guide
+How to Convert VHS to Digital: A Step-by-Step Guide

 This section provides a general overview of the process.
 If you’re looking for a hassle-free experience and top-notch quality, consider professional digitization services (which we'll discuss later).